List of Coronation Street characters introduced in 2000: Dot Sutherland

 Dot Sutherland is the mother of Kirk Sutherland (Andrew Whyment) and Maria Connor (Samia Ghadie).
 She first appears on 22 October 2000 when she attends Maria's engagement party to Tyrone Dobbs (Alan Halsall).
 In 2005, she and her husband Eric (Steve Money) decide to relocate to Cyprus to run a donkey sanctuary and leave the dog kennels to Kirk for him to run.
 Dotty returns on 20 October 2008 to console her daughter following the death of her husband Liam (Rob James-Collier).
 Maria berates her parents for going on a cruise instead of to her wedding; Dotty says they had been hurt that Maria had not considered postponing the wedding until they got back.
 When she leaves on 31 October 2008, she tells her daughter that she wished she had met Liam.
 In January 2015, Dot and Eric attend Kirk's wedding to Beth Tinker (Lisa George).
 Dot also drunkenly reminisces about Kirk's past girlfriends which makes Beth feel insecure.

+Alice Watts

+Alice Watts, portrayed by Annabelle Tarrant, is the daughter of Curly (Kevin Kennedy) and Raquel Watts (Sarah Lancashire).
+She was born off-screen in 1997, the year after Raquel initially left Coronation Street.
+Raquel chose not to tell Curly about their daughter because she worried he would try and force her back into his life again, but told Alice about him and pointed to the star she was named after.
+Raquel returned to Weatherfield in January 2000 to tell Curly she was going to remarry to a man named Armand de Beaux, whom she worked for as a nanny.
+A photo of Alice was seen on 2 January 2000, nine months before she first appeared.
+Curly was angered by Raquel's decision to remarry, but was reassured he would still get to see Alice.

+Alice first appeared on 25 October 2000 when Curly and his new girlfriend, Emma Taylor (Angela Lonsdale) visited Chateau Armand.
+Alice was initially nervous to meet the couple as Raquel, Armand and their newborn son went on holiday, leaving her with housekeeper, Christine Glover, ho she clung onto, so the couple could meet her.
+After meeting Alice, Emma had arranged for her to be a bridesmaid at her and Curly's wedding on Christmas Eve 2000.